-In this work, we examine further an enhanced implementation of CLONALG that we have proposed in [10].
-The innovative features of our approach may be summarized as follows: the memory update process is reviewed and defined in a more formal manner, providing some additional features.
-Antigens are no longer defined as symbol strings and the concept of generic antigens is introduced.
-Antibodies are defined as symbol strings of a language \mathcal{L} and not as simple bit or real-valued vectors.
-Also, additional control is included in the proliferation phase of the algorithm and population refresh is altered.
-A new feature in our implementation is a step of receptor editing, which was added just before the first selection of antibodies.
-Receptor editing is expected to provide wider exploration of the solution space and helps the algorithm avoid local optima [19].
+In this work, we examine further an enhanced implementation of CLONALG [5], called ECA, that we have proposed in [12].
+The innovative features of our approach may be summarized as follows.
+The memory update process of CLONALG is reviewed and defined in a more formal manner, providing some additional features.
+Antigens are no longer defined as symbol strings, and the concept of generic antigens is introduced.
+Antibodies are defined as symbol strings of a language $\mathcal{L}$ and not as simple bit- or real-valued vectors.
+Also, additional control is included in the proliferation phase of the algorithm, and population refresh is altered.
+A new feature in our implementation is a step of receptor editing, which has been added just before the first selection of antibodies.
+Receptor editing is expected to provide wider exploration of the solution space and helps the algorithm avoid local optima [22].